GiovineItalia/Gadfly.jl/docs/src/tutorial.md

 ```

 Ultimately this will make more complex visualizations easier to build.
 For
 example, facets, plots within plots, and so on.
-See [Stacks and
+See [Layers and
-Layers](@ref) for more details.
+Stacks](@ref) for more details.

 ## Interactivity